KitimboRino/refactory-ch6-intro-to-html/readme.md

 # Introduction to html
-This repository is for catalyst cohort 6 training for introduction to hmtl
+This repository is for catalyst cohort 6 training for introduction to hmtl by Rino

 ## Online Git Providers